labsyspharm/harvardtissueatlas/_pages/data-overview.md

 ---
-title: Data Overview
+title: About the Data
 permalink: /data-overview

 section_id: data
 layout: secondary
 ---

-# Data Overview
+# About the Data

 We are committed to making our spatial profiling data available to the scientific community.
 Here you will find information describing the various HTA data types and how they are collected, analyzed, and shared.